mbalcik/Java-Bot-vs-Human-Card-Game/README.md

 # Java-Bot-vs-Human-Card-Game

-Acknowledgement: This assigment is taken from Koç University Comp 132 class.
+Acknowledgement: This assigment is taken from Koç University Comp 132 class (lab 1) .

 ATTENTION: